 You can work around this problem.
 If Word is already open when it is called from the code, then the running instance is reused.
 You can manually open Word or do not close Word after creating the first letter.

 You will extract and transfer data one customer at a time.
 You also will initiate this processing and the subsequent processing in Word from the customer card.

 You will insert fields into the Word template and give these fields convenient mnemonic names that correspond to the names of the record fields that you are using.

 To make this work, your C/AL code must make two extra calls to Microsoft Office Word.
 You must call the ActiveDocument.Fields.Update method before using the fields.
 After you have transferred all the information, you must call the ActiveDocument.Fields.Unlink method.
 This ensures that you can successfully use the Word fields as placeholders.

-In addition, while you can name the fields Customer or Address, you must reference them by indexing into the Fields collection of the document.
+In addition, while you can name the Customer or Address fields, you must reference them by indexing into the Fields collection of the document.
 This can make the C/AL code harder to understand.

 Creating the Word Template for Use by Automation

 First, you create a Word template that you will use to create letters to customers that qualify for a discount.
 To create the template, you add mail merge fields for displaying data that is extracted from Dynamics NAV that you want included in the customer letter, such as the customer's name, contact, and total sales.

 You will create and save the template on the computer running the Microsoft Dynamics NAV Windows client, because you will configure the automation object to run on the client.

 On the computer running Microsoft Dynamics NAV Windows client, open Word and create a new document.